Medical examiner

-The medical examiner is an appointed official in some American jurisdictions who is trained in pathology that investigates deaths that occur under unusual or suspicious circumstances, to perform post-mortem examinations, and in some jurisdictions to initiate inquests.
+The medical examiner is an appointed official in some American jurisdictions who is trained in pathology and investigates deaths that occur under unusual or suspicious circumstances, to perform post-mortem examinations, and in some jurisdictions to initiate inquests.

-In the US, there are two death investigation systems, the coroner system based on English law, and the medical examiner system, which evolved from the coroner system during the latter half of the 19th century.
-The type of system varies from municipality to municipality and from state to state, with over 2,000 separate jurisdictions for investigating unnatural deaths.
+In the US, there are two death investigation systems: first, the coroner system based on English law; and second, the medical examiner system, which evolved from the coroner system during the latter half of the 19th century.
+The type of system varies across jurisdictions, with over 2,000 separate jurisdictions for investigating unnatural deaths.
 In 2002, 22 states had a medical examiner system, 11 states had a coroner system, and 18 states had a mixed system.
-Since the 1940s, the medical examiner system has gradually replaced the coroner system, and serves about 48% of the US population.
+Since the 1940s, the medical examiner system has gradually replaced the coroner system and serves about 48% of the US population.
+The largest medical examiner's office in the United States is located in Baltimore, Maryland.

-The coroner is not necessarily a medical doctor, but a lawyer, or even a layperson.
+The coroner is not necessarily a medical doctor.
+They may be a lawyer or a layperson.
 In the 19th century, the public became dissatisfied with lay coroners and demanded that the coroner be replaced by a physician.
-In 1918, New York City introduced the office of the Chief Medical Examiner, and appointed physicians experienced in the field of pathology.
+In 1918, New York City introduced the office of the Chief Medical Examiner and appointed physicians experienced in the field of pathology.
 In 1959, the medical subspecialty of forensic pathology was formally certified.

-The types of death reportable to the system are determined by federal, state or local laws.
-Commonly, these include violent, suspicious, sudden, and unexpected deaths, death when no physician or practitioner treated recently, inmates in public institutions, in custody of law enforcement, during or immediately following therapeutic or diagnostic procedures, or deaths due to neglect.
+The types of death reportable to the system are determined by federal, state, or local laws.
+Commonly, these include violent, suspicious, sudden, and unexpected deaths, death when no physician or practitioner was present or treating the decedent, inmates in public institutions, those in custody of law enforcement, deaths during or immediately following therapeutic or diagnostic procedures or deaths due to neglect.